Updated: October 29, 2022

-Installing a drip irrigation system with hoses is comparatively costly than DIY bottle watering methods.
-But the good side is you can go for a longer vacation setting up a timer on it.
+Installing a drip irrigation system with hoses is comparatively more costly than DIY bottle watering methods.
+But the good side is you can go for a more extended vacation by setting up a timer on it.

-Low initial invest in equipment but high labor cost.
-Maintenance of the system is time consuming and sensitive.
+Low initial investment in equipment but high labor cost.
+Maintenance of the system is time-consuming and sensitive.

 Watering through tomato crater:

 This device can make your garden work easier and increase your harvest.
-It helps to,
+It helps too,

-- Hold soil moisture for a longer period of time,
+- Hold soil moisture for a more extended period,

 - Stop growing weeds near tomato plants,

-- Protect plants from cutworm and some soil-borne diseases.
+- Protect plants from cutworms and some soil-borne diseases.

-It will cost a few bucks but support your plants a couple of seasons.
+It will cost a few bucks but support your plants for a couple of seasons.

 Morning is the best time for watering tomatoes due to some reasons.
 Such as:

-It reduces the evaporation rate of water and tomato plants get enough time to easily dry out before the temperature getting cold in the evening.
+It reduces the evaporation rate of water, and tomato plants get enough time to dry out quickly before the temperature gets cold in the evening.

 Watering tomatoes at night can create a chance of overwatering.
-Because nighttime temperatures comparatively cooler than daytime and less water evaporates from the soil.
+Because nighttime temperatures are comparatively cooler than daytime, and less water evaporates from the soil.

-At night, plant leaves open up their cells to take a drink naturally from the dew drops, so any supplementary water supply can hamper their inherit system of collecting water from nature.
+Plant leaves open their cells at night to drink naturally from the dew drops.
+So any supplementary water supply can hamper their inherited system of collecting water from nature.

-Besides, plant roots receive water more effectively in the morning than other parts of the day, especially after evening.
+Besides, plant roots receive water more effectively in the morning than in other parts of the day, especially after the evening.

-Watering plants in the evening encourage fungal pathogens as well as susceptible to some diseases.
+Watering plants in the evening encourage fungal pathogens and susceptibility to some diseases.

 How much water do your tomato plants need?

-Tomato plants need a different amount of water in different stages of plant growth.
+Tomato plants need a different amount of water in various stages of plant growth.

 Watering at tomato seedlings:

 Seedlings are typically nurtured in seed trays or small pots.
-Using hand sprayer is the best solution for watering seedling.
+Using a hand sprayer is the best solution for watering seedlings.